aperio-lab/rss_bot/README.md

 RSS Notification Bot - New candidates home assignment

 ## The idea
-An pplication that acts as new content listener, periodicly checking if a website or API has new content on a subscribed topic.
+Free style RSS listener application that acts as new content listener, periodicly checking if a website or API has new content on a subscribed topic.
-If topic has new content, a notification message will be sent to a notification channel, notifing all subscribers that new content on particular topic exists, with the content included.
+If topic has new content, a notification message will be sent to a notification channel, notifing all subscribers that new content on particular topic exists, with the content attached.

 ## Requirements in breaf
 * Build a server application (in any programing language that can run on server: Java / Python / NodeJS / Ruby / etc.)